nix-community/nixvim/docs/user-guide/config-examples.md

 **Note:**\
-Most of those configurations are using a [standalone build](../platforms/standalone.html), however, all of the nixvim options are accessible no matter how you are using it (flake, NixOS/HM module, nix-darwin...).
+Most of those configurations are using a [standalone build](../platforms/standalone.html), however, all of the Nixvim options are accessible no matter how you are using it (flake, NixOS/HM module, nix-darwin...).

 @USER_CONFIGS@